Wiltshire Football League: 1991–92 season

 The league extended its boundaries this season and changed its name to The Wiltshire Football League.
 This season saw the league enter into a Pyramid of Football Agreement with the Western and Hellenic Football Leagues.

 1994–95 season

 A new logo was introduced, changing the design for the first time since the league was formed.

 1998–99 season

 With the introduction of new Senior status standards by the Wiltshire County Football Association, an Intermediate status was introduced and the league amended its rules accordingly.
 Division 1 became the Premier Division, Division 2 the Intermediate Division, Division 3 became Junior Division 1 and Division 4 became Junior Division 2.
 The Intermediate Division was sponsored by Plaister Auto Services.

 2003–04 season

 There were an insufficient number of clubs at Intermediate status this season, so the league reverted to two junior divisions.
 The league had new sponsors this season in Plaister Auto Services and changed their name accordingly.

 2014–15 season

 There were an insufficient number of clubs at Intermediate status this season, so the league closed the Junior Division.

+2022–23 season

+Division One was reintroduced, consisting of seven clubs.